Admission to Graduate Study

 Students who do not wish to enter a degree program may seek admission with non-degree status.
 In this case, the prospective student completes an abbreviated application form which can be completed online at https://www.applyweb.com/lehighg/index.ftl

 The admissions criteria for non-degree graduate students are: 1) a bachelor’s degree from an approved institution with an overall grade point average of at least 3.0; (applicants with undergraduate GPAs below 3.0 may be admitted with the approval of the department in which they wish to take courses;) or 2) evidence that the applicant is presently a student in good standing in an appropriate graduate program at an approved institution; or 3) evidence that the applicant has received an appropriate graduate or other advanced degree from an approved institution.
-In addition, international students are required to demonstrate English language skills equal to those required of degree-seeking students and are held to the same TOEFL standards.
+In addition, non-native English speakers are required to demonstrate English language skills equal to those required of degree-seeking students and are held to the same TOEFL standards.

 Admission decisions for non-degree students are made by the dean of the appropriate college or other responsible official designated by him/her for this purpose.
 The signature of the designated official on the application and registration forms confers admission to the non-degree graduate student status.
 Informal transcripts will be accepted for initial admission, but formal transcripts must be on record before the student can receive any transcript or grade report from the university or enroll for additional courses.